Al Rai (Kuwaiti newspaper): History and profile

-The paper contains numerous interviews with many world leaders.
-The newspaper is known for generally supporting the Kuwaiti government and ruling family.
-Its circulation 2001 was 87,000 copies.
+The paper contains numerous interviews with world leaders.
+The newspaper is known for generally supporting the Kuwaiti government and the ruling family.
+Its circulation for 2001 was 87,000 copies.

-In 2004, Al Rai launched a satellite TV, Al Rai TV, which merged with the newspaper to create the Alrai Media Group.
+In 2004, Al Rai launched a satellite TV, Al Rai TV, which merged with the newspaper to create the Al Rai Media Group.
 The newspaper also launched its online content as a free service.
-In 2008, Al Rai received the Sheikh Salem Al Ali Al Sabah's award for best designed news website.